B.S.Ed. Middle Grades Education

 Field experience is an integral part of the Teacher Preparation Program.
 Each candidate is expected to complete a sequentially planned series of field experiences in diverse settings, and meet cluster requirements of their individual program plan.
 (See program plans for specific number of field experiences and cluster requirement information.)
 Field experiences are coordinated through the Office of Field Placement.

 PROGRAM DELIVERY MODEL

-The B.S.Ed. program is offered in a flexible format, which includes evening face-face classes that meet one evening a week; some course-work may be offered in a hybrid classroom or online format.
-Online coursework will be in Blackboard, Mercer’s course management system.
+The B.S.Ed. program is offered at Mercer’s Douglas County and Henry County locations and students are admitted five times per year in August, October, January, March and May.
+The program is offered in a flexible format, which includes evening face-face classes that meet one evening a week; some course-work may be offered in a hybrid classroom or online format.
+Online coursework will be in Canvas, Mercer’s course management system.
 Students typically register for two courses per eight-week session.
 Students are also required to participate in field experiences, which are during the day.

 Learn more about our Bachelor of Science in Education, Middle Grades Education degree